Marshall Henderson: The pros and cons of a ‘green light’ playerPosted: January 16, 2013

 Overconfidence - Henderson has no fear.
 That’s fine.
 He’s got the tools to always believe he’s going to drop 30 in a game.
 But some nights, it’s not going to be his night.
 Henderson’s got the shooting part down, but the percentages suggest there’s night when they wont fall.
 He’s hitting 36.1-percent from three and 39.7-percent overall.
 All hoopers have that night.
 When that comes, Henderson has a tendency to rely on jacking up threes to regain the swagger he shows — and pisses a ton of people off with.
 He had to learn to defer to teammates.
 His ability to pull the defense deep outside the perimeter can open a ton of mid-range looks for Reginald Buckner and Nick Williams.

 Perimeter floating - Henderson is a bomber.
 He’s thrown up an mind-numbing 158 threes this season already.
 With that, home is on the perimeter.
 That can make any shooter complacent.
 There wasn’t much crashing the boards when it mattered for Henderson and a ton of cherry-picking.
 This can be a good thing on outlet plays, but to rely on it against a team like, say, Kentucky, could end in a lot of athletic guards like Archie Goodwin getting some offensive rebounds.

 Henderson falls into the category that guys like Jimmer Fredette and J.J.
-Redick did in college.
-Gunner.
+Redick (at least his freshman year) did in college.
 Deep range with no conscience.
 I can dig that.
 So can a lot of fans.
 And it’ll help Ole Miss a bunch this season.
 To break down Henderson’s game is lesson in controlled chaos.
 Beautiful chaos.
 It’s what happens when that chaos starts to hinder the team’s gameplan that will determine if this is Kennedy’s year to take the Rebels to the NCAA Tournament.

 Yes, Marshall Henderson is that important.